mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Temperature greater than 100.4&deg;F or 38&deg;C.
 * Flu-like symptoms or chills

-<p class="feedback remove hidden">If you notice a discharge from your catheter (a liquid that can vary in color but which is likely to be clear, bloody or yellow/green) or if the exit site around the catheter is red, raw, or swollen, call your doctor.
-These may be signs of infection.</p>

-<p class="question invisible">What does "has drainage" mean?</p>
 Other complications may be related to the catheter itself.
 Notify your doctor, NP or nurse if you experience any of the following:

 * You see a hole or break in the catheter